 And yet, here I was looking at a group of men who were in jail for who-knows-what (probably not preaching the gospel).
 They were singing along with us, recognizing something familiar and to some extent reaching out for someone to show them a path to redemption.
 Not all of them, but some.
 That was when I knew the Holy Spirit was telling me to minister to them.

-A few of the men I met had come from a Jewish background, and others had been introduced to the Hebrew Roots movement after becoming incarcerated.
+A few of the men I met had come from a Jewish background, and others had been introduced to the Hebraic faith after becoming incarcerated.
 I remember one gentleman coming up to me after a Bible study because he noticed I had ended a prayer “in the name of Yeshua.”
 He identified himself as a Hebrew Christian, and from there we began a friendship that continued as he moved throughout the Department of Corrections and after his release.

 Over the past several years, I have been allowed spend time with the men in Torah studies, Sabbath services and especially Feast celebrations.
 At one of the minimum security facilities here in Indiana, I have been permitted to hold a full Passover Seder – complete with matzah, juice, horseradish, charoset and everything else needed for the Seder along with roast beef brisket, mashed potatoes, vegetables and dessert.
 These are things these guys don’t usually get – one of them who had been locked up as a teenager and had served nearly twenty years told me he had never eaten peaches before.